Skip to main content

 Scoping Your First Session

-Start with tasks that are smaller in scope and remember to instruct Devin with the level of detail that you would give to a human junior engineer.
-We’ve seen users work with Devin on everything from fixing small bugs to targeted refactors to large scale migrations.
+Start with tasks that have clear success criteria and provide Devin with the context it needs — just as you would when handing off work to a teammate.
+As you get comfortable, try progressively more complex tasks.
+We’ve seen users work with Devin on everything from fixing small bugs to targeted refactors to large-scale migrations and building entire features from scratch.

 First-time Prompt Ideas